knownorigin/docs.knownorigin.io/docs/guide/composing-other-tokens.md

 ### What is it?

 Composables are a way of bundling crypto tokens together, after minting an NFT (ERC-721) you can embed other tokens within it.
-This is currently limited to ERC20 tokens but in the future you will be able to embed other ERC-721 NFTs within an NFT!

 ### How it works?

 The KnownOrigin V3 contracts introduced the ability to compose tokens together, following the [EIP-998](https://eips.ethereum.org/EIPS/eip-998) standard.

-After a composable has been created, the tokens embedded within are held in stasis by the KO contracts, ready to be released.
+After a composable has been created, the tokens and/or NFT embedded within are held in stasis by the KO contracts, ready to be released.
 This information will then be displayed in the KO marketplace, listing the underlying assets at point of purchase.
-Once the NFT is purchased the new owner can then choose to redeem the tokens or leave them tied to the NFT.
+Once the NFT is purchased the new owner can then choose to redeem the NFT or tokens or leave them tied to the NFT.

 ### Why would you want to compose other tokens?